 Mario Golf: Super Rush

-The most egregious offender for being unfinished this year is definitely Mario Golf: Super Rush.
+The most egregious offender on Switch for being unfinished this year is definitely Mario Golf: Super Rush.
 If this were a house, it would offer shelter, the plumbing and wiring would be done and you would have doors and windows.
 It would just need flooring, insulation, painting and a whole lot of minor maintenance — but you could live in it.
 The golfing mechanics are great and it looks great too; it is just when you get into it and see the total lack of features and the lazily produced story mode that you notice how little there is to it.
 The new draw is the Rush Mode which has characters racing to complete each hole rather than being automatically plonked next to their ball after each stroke.
 This is fun initially but gets old fast.
 What I almost immediately thought of was 2003’s Mario Golf: Toadstool Tour on GameCube which has a lot more content and was complete when the disc was originally pressed.
 A high definition remake or remaster of that would honestly have been preferable.
 It looks like Camelot came through with plenty of content post-launch but I think most would have preferred to wait a bit longer for a complete game.

 New Pokémon Snap